Vida Integrated Health

-Vida’s Functional Medicine Specialists combine the perfect blend of conventional and naturopathic medicine.
+Vida’s Functional Medicine Physicians combine the perfect blend of conventional and naturopathic medicine.
 This unique approach combines the diagnostic skills of a primary care physician with a philosophy and treatment rooted in the healing power of nature.
 Functional Medicine determines how and why illness occurs and restores health by addressing the root causes of disease for each individual.

 Functional medicine is a science-based approach that empowers patients and practitioners to work together to address the underlying causes of disease.
 This is a whole systems approach which looks at the underlying causes of clinical signs and symptoms and addresses the root cause of the symptoms.
 In Functional medicine, there is an emphasis on gastrointestinal health, endocrine system, and the complex interplay between genes and the environment.

 Dr. Michelle Leary-Chang, ND

 Dr. Kalea Wattles, ND

 Kirsten Ramsdell, CN

 Functional Primary Care offers full-spectrum family medicine from annual wellness exams to management of GI disorders, metabolic conditions, allergy, anxiety/depression, and skin disorders.
 We go beyond just “absence of disease” and really looks at ways to optimize health through nutrition and lifestyle as well as supplements and medications when necessary.

 Our primary care providers are honored to be part of your health care team and work closely with specialist providers when necessary for a comprehensive management

 Annual pap smears and annual male wellness exams